mvolkmann/blog/src/dart.md

 ## Collections

 Dart provides many collection classes.
-Built-in classes that can be used without importing include `List`, `Set`, and `Map`.
+Built-in collection classes that can be used without importing include `List`, `Set`, and `Map`.
 Other collection classes are defined in the package `dart:collection` and must be imported.
 These include `DoubleLinkedQueue`, `HashMap`, `HashSet`, `LinkedHashMap`, `LinkedHashSet`, `LinkedList`, `ListQueue`, `Queue`, and `SplayTreeMap`, `SplayTreeSet`.

+### Iterable

 The following collection classes all have `Iterable` as a superclass:
 `DoubleLinkedQueue`, `IterableBase`, `IterableMixin`,